SwimmingPolar/infinite-scroll-example/README.md

 # Getting Started

 <a href="https://sp-infinite-scroll-frontend.herokuapp.com/" target="_blank">DEMO</a><br/><br/>
 Demo is no logner available due to heroku ending freetier.
-Local installation will still show demo though.
+Local installation will still show demo.

 This is react typescript infinite scroll example using [react-virtualized](https://github.com/bvaughn/react-virtualized).
-I don't recommend using it though.
+I do not recommend using it.
 (Alternatives: [React-Virtuoso](https://virtuoso.dev/))

 https://github.com/bvaughn/react-virtualized/issues/1655#issuecomment-1051401739